webdiscus/webpack-versioning-plugin/README.md

 # [webpack-versioning-plugin](https://www.npmjs.com/package/webpack-versioning-plugin)

-The plugin generates an asset manifest and replaces the original file names with hashed version in HTML and assets.
+The plugin generates an asset manifest and replaces the original file names with hashed version in HTML and assets.<br>
+The plugin work in **Webpack 5**.

 ## Features
 - generates assets manifest file as JSON, same as other similar plugins
 - replace original file names to hashed version in HTML, CSS, JS
 - exclude hashing of file names, defined in webpack config entry
+- user hook at excluding a file
+- user hook at hashing of file name
+- user hook at saving manifest file where manifest data can be modified

 ## Install